-The authors with to thank the Ludwig Boltzmann Institute for Archaeological Prospection and Virtual Archaeology for providing the Heidentor data set, Riegl Laser Measurement Systems for providing the data sets of Vienna and the town of Retz, PG&E and Open Topography for funding and hosting the data set of San Simeon, including the Morro Bay area, and TU Wien, Institute of History of Art, Building Archaeology and Restoration for providing the Kirchenburg Arbegen (Figure 2 (b)) data set.
+The authors wish to thank the Ludwig Boltzmann Institute for Archaeological Prospection and Virtual Archaeology for providing the Heidentor data set, Riegl Laser Measurement Systems for providing the data sets of Vienna and the town of Retz, PG&E and Open Topography for funding and hosting the data set of San Simeon, including the Morro Bay area, and TU Wien, Institute of History of Art, Building Archaeology and Restoration for providing the Kirchenburg Arbegen (Figure 2 (b)) data set.

-This research was enabled by the Doctoral College Computational Design (DCCD) of the Center for Geometry and Computational Design (GCD) at TU Wien.
+This research has been funded by the FWF projekt no. P32418, and the Doctoral College Computational Design (DCCD) of the Center for Geometry and Computational Design (GCD) at TU Wien.